Hemanthkumar2165/CloudVandana/README.md

 • salary (double)
 Create a method displayDetails() to print employee details.
 Write a main method to:
-1. Create at least 3 Employee objects.
+a.
+Create at least 3 Employee objects.
-2. Store them in a list.
+b.
+Store them in a list.
-3. Display their details.
+c.
+Display their details.
-4 .
+d.
 Create a simple to-do list using JavaScript and the DOM.
 • Allow users to add new tasks.
 • Display tasks in a list.
 • Provide a button to remove each task.

 5. DOM Manipulation - Image Slider
 Create an image slider using JavaScript that: